Contact Us for a Free Consultation (213) 542-0979

 Fourth Amendment Right Against Searches and Seizures

-Now you start talking about them getting a search warrant.
+Now, you start talking about them getting a search warrant.
 Going to a judge and saying, hey judge, we think there's going to be drugs in this home.

-We think there's going to be cash in this home.
-We think there's going to be guns in this home — and the cash and the guns are okay in a home.
+We think there will be cash and guns in this home, and the money and guns are okay in a home.

 Probable Cause in Drug Crime Cases

 So, you're talking about probable cause.
-How do they get probable cause that there's going to be drugs in the home.
+How do they get probable cause that there's going to be drugs in the home?
 Listen to that language very carefully.

 Police Must Have Probable Cause to Search a Home in California